LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers

 \subsubsection{Decoding Latency}

-Figure \ref{figure14} compares the average per-token decoding latency of PreScope and four baselines on V100 and A100 GPUs.
-Across all batch sizes and model architectures, PreScope consistently achieves the lowest latency, owing to its precise compression of the critical path via “accurate prediction + cross-layer scheduling”.
+Figure \ref{figure14} compares the average per-token decoding latency of LayerScope and four baselines on V100 and A100 GPUs.
+Across all batch sizes and model architectures, Layer-

+Scope consistently achieves the lowest latency, owing to its precise compression of the bottleneck path through accurate prediction and cross-layer scheduling.

-\textbf{Small-Expert Models:} On V100 at batch size 4, PreScope achieves 0.37 seconds on DeepSeek, outperforming HybriMoE and Fiddler by 42.1\% and 72.3\%, respectively.
+\textbf{Small-Expert Models:} On V100 at batch size 4, LayerScope achieves 0.37 seconds on DeepSeek, outperforming HybriMoE and Fiddler by 42.1\% and 72.3\%, respectively.
 This advantage stems from PreSched's ability to minimize latency through cross-layer scheduling, leveraging prefetch benefits and coordinating compute/transfer more effectively than greedy strategies.
-At batch size 64, PreScope attains 5.05 seconds on Qwen3-30B, reducing latency by 74.6\% and 46.7\% compared to Klotski and Fate.
+At batch size 64, LayerScope attains 3.74 seconds on Qwen3-30B, reducing latency by 74.6\% and 46.7\% compared to Klotski and Fate.
 While Klotski’s multi-batch pipelining improves throughput, it activates more experts simultaneously, exacerbating I/O. Fate lacks effective overhead masking and prefetch-compute parallelism, resulting in latency that scales linearly with batch size.
 For example, on Qwen3-30B, its latency increases by 4.6 times when the batch size increases from 4 to 64.

-\textbf{Large-Expert Models:} Mixtral increases compute intensity, yet I/O remains the critical path bottleneck.
-PreScope employs a dual-pipeline “prefetch-compute” approach that hides prefetch I/O behind computation.
+\textbf{Large-Expert Models:} Mixtral increases compute intensity, yet I/O remains the bottleneck.
+LayerScope employs a dual-pipeline prefetch-compute approach that hides prefetch I/O behind computation.
 On V100 at batch size 64, it achieves 2.79 seconds, outperforming Fate and Klotski by 30.5\% and 53.9\%.
-Klotski’s latency plateaus at 5.82 seconds for batch sizes $\geq$ 32 as the activated expert count reaches its limit; PreScope maintains flat latency via accurate prediction for early bandwidth release.
+Klotski’s latency plateaus at 5.82 seconds for batch sizes $\geq$ 32 as the activated expert count reaches its limit; LayerScope maintains flat latency via accurate prediction for early bandwidth release.

-In summary, across architectures and batch sizes, PreScope reduces latency by up to 68.2\%, 72.3\%, 74.6\%, and 42.1\% compared to Fate, Fiddler, Klotski, and HybriMoE, demonstrating its optimization effectively adapts to both “transfer-bound” and “compute-bound” scenarios.
+In summary, across architectures and batch sizes, LayerScope reduces latency by up to 68.2\%, 72.3\%, 74.6\%, and 42.1\% compared to Fate, Fiddler, Klotski, and HybriMoE, demonstrating its optimization effectively adapts to both “transfer-bound” and “compute-bound” scenarios.